-You should always be sure to give your anal beads a good checking over prior to use.
-It might seem like a bit of a hassle in the moment, but it’s better than tearing or cutting your sensitive anal muscles.
-Any rough or sharp looking edges that you find can be filed down quite simply with an emery board or nail file.
+You should always be sure to give your anal beads a good check prior to use.
+It might seem like a bit of a hassle at the moment, but it's better than tearing or hurting your sensitive anal lining.
+Any rough or sharp-looking edges that you find can be filed down quite simply with an emery board or nail file.

 Never Double Dip!

-The only hugely important safety tip with anal beads is that you should never use them anally, and then follow up by putting them straight into a vagina.
+The only hugely important safety tip with anal beads is that you should never use them anally and then follow up by putting them straight into the vagina.
 While anal beads can feel very pleasurable when used vaginally, they need to be thoroughly cleaned in between.
 The anus and rectum contain all kinds of bacteria that, while natural to the butt, could cause all kinds of infections and nastiness if they are introduced to the vagina.
-If you want to speed things up, use a condom and switch to a fresh one before you move from anus to vagina.
+If you want to speed things up, use a condom and switch to a fresh one before you move from the anus to the vagina.

-I hope this article has put some of the concerns you might have had about using anal beads to rest.
-If though, you have a question about something that wasn’t covered here, don’t hesitate to contact us and we’ll be happy to answer any questions you might have.
-Failing that, a visit to the doctor is always a good idea for any health or safety related worries.
+I hope this article has put some of the concerns you might have about using anal beads to rest.
+If you have a question about something that wasn't covered here, don't hesitate to contact us, and we'll be happy to answer any questions you might have.
+Failing that, a visit to the doctor is always a good idea for any health or safety-related worries.